-In fact, the wealthiest Filipino women are owners and shareholders of the largest companies here or abroad.
-Some of them inherited their fortune; others are self-made billionaires.
-These female tycoons have something in common: their success stories that can inspire anyone who wants to succeed as an entrepreneur.
+Some of them inherited their fortune, while others worked hard to become self-made billionaires.
+But they all have something in common: their success stories inspire those who want to succeed as entrepreneurs.

 - Source of wealth: Diversified